Hosting and bandwidth provided by MacAce.net.

 How does the iPhone synchronize music, photos, and videos with a computer?
 Can it sync via Bluetooth or wi-fi?

-The iPhone synchronizes music, photos, and videos in the same way that the iPod does -- via the iTunes software program and the iPod "dock connector" port.
+These days, most iPhone users no longer synchronize music with a computer, but for those who do, the device synchronizes music, photos, and videos in the same way that the iPod does -- via the iTunes software program and a physical USB connection.

 Starting with iPhone OS 3.0, and continuing with later versions of the iOS as well, it became possible for "any application, not just games, to communicate between devices using Bluetooth" and as a result, support for synchronizing additional data over Bluetooth is provided by some third-party applications as well.